psf/requests/docs/community/faq.rst

 `Server-Name-Indication`_, or SNI, is an official extension to SSL where the client tells the server what hostname it is contacting.
-This enables `virtual hosting`_ on SSL protected sites, the server being to able to respond with a certificate appropriate for the hostname the client is contacting.
+This enables `virtual hosting`_ on SSL protected sites, the server being able to respond with a certificate appropriate for the hostname the client is contacting.

 Python3's SSL module includes native support for SNI.
 This support has not been